How to Do Yoga With Your Kids — and Why You Should

 Taking a yoga class with your child offers health and bonding benefits for both of you.
 Learn more about the benefits, as well as suggested poses you can try with your kids.

 Are you looking for a new way to stay connected with your children?
 Consider sharing a yoga class together.
+It can help you shut out the noise and make time for quiet and relaxation together.
+Whether you’re an accomplished yogi or a newbie yourself, yoga is a healthy and playful bonding experience for everyone.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy